DKingAlpha/DBKKernel/README.md

-# DBK
+# DBKKernel

-This is a fixed version of DBK (known as dbk64.sys, dbk32.sys).
+This is a fixed version of DBKKernel (known as dbk64.sys, dbk32.sys).

+DBKKernel is a subproject in (Cheat Engine)[https://github.com/cheat-engine/cheat-engine]

-Compatible with VS2017 together with WDK for Windows 10 ver 1709.
+This fixed project is compatible with VS2017 together with WDK for Windows 10 ver 1709.

 ### Fix Content